 One of the biggest differences between Homeline and QO breakers is the type of breaker box that they use.
 Both breakers have a different capacity and a different size.
 If you need a larger breaker box, you may want to look at the QO.
 It has a wider range of connections than Homeline breakers, and it’s compatible with a wide range of electrical panels.

 Can you mix circuit breaker brands?

-You can mix and match different brands of circuit breakers when you are replacing a circuit panel.
-Square D is compatible with many brands, including Eaton, Siemens, Murray, and Westinghouse.
-They are also compatible with Square D’s QO line of breaker panels.
+You can’t mix and match different brands of circuit breakers when you are replacing a circuit panel.
+Square D is NOT compatible with many brands, including Eaton, Siemens, Murray, and Westinghouse.
+They are compatible with Square D’s QO line of breaker panels.

 If you want to use two different brands of breakers on one panel, you should look for one that has a “universal” design.
 This way, you can easily swap out one for another without having to replace the panel.
 But, you should make sure that you do not overload your service panel.
 For example, you should not install two 100-amp circuit breakers in a single panel.

 When buying new circuit breakers, you should make sure that they are compatible with one another.
 Some brands are more compatible than others.
 You may want to check with your electrician for compatibility.
 Some companies are constantly improving their products.

 What Does BR Mean on a Circuit Breaker?

 The letter “BR” is used to identify a certain circuit breaker type.
 BR breakers are generally black with handles that are one inch wide.
 BR breakers can be used to protect your house wires from short-circuiting.
 They are also compatible with load centers.